-Beginning with SQLite version 3.34.0, the graphical syntax diagrams in the SQLite documentation are SVG generated using Pikchr.
-Previously the diagrams where GIF images generated using Tcl/Tk, ghostscript, and imagemagick.
+Beginning with SQLite version 3.34.0, the graphical syntax diagrams in the SQLite documentation are SVGs generated using Pikchr.
+In prior versions of SQLite, the diagrams were GIF images generated using a fiddly processing chain based on Tcl/Tk, Ghostscript, and ImageMagick.

-The SVG syntax diagrams are embedded in the text of the HTML documentation pages, rather than being separately loaded GIF images.
-That means fewer round-trips to the server to fetch resources, and the HTML documentation pages can be saved to a file and reloaded later for viewing off-line.
+The SVG syntax diagrams are embedded in the text of the HTML documentation pages rather than separately-loaded GIF images.
+That speeds page loads due to fewer HTTP round-trips to the server to fetch resources, and it makes saved copies of the resulting HTML documentation pages self-contained, simplifying later off-line viewing.

-SVG is resolution independent, so that diagrams look better on mobile devices.
+SVG is resolution independent, so that diagrams look better on high-DPI devices such as smartphones and tablets.

-The Pikchr source text promises to be easier to maintain than the older Tcl/Tk+ghostscript+imagemagick hodge-podge.
+The Pikchr source text promises to be easier to maintain than the prior Tcl/Tk+Ghostscript+ImageMagick toolchain.

 The scripts used to convert the documentation source text into display-ready HTML can now be cross-platform.
 The prior approach only seemed to work on Linux, and then only if the right utilities were installed.